bhaskarmansii/bhaskarmansii/README.md

 - Email: mansi.bhaskar.23@gmail.com

-**Bonus:** If you are passionate about Data, AI, Analytics or interested in trading theories about the universe(aliens are optional but highly encouraged) and everything.
-Let's grab a coffee and chat ☕️

 <!---
 bhaskarmansii/bhaskarmansii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.